-An alternative option to consider would be a debt forgiveness, which erases debt without penalties.
-Once you meet certain eligibility requirements, a lender will forgive the remaining balances on your debts without any added fees or penalties.
-And they will report the debt as paid-in-full to the three credit bureaus.
+An alternative option to consider is debt forgiveness.
+This isn’t available for all types of debt but if you meet the eligibility requirements for lenders that do offer it, they will forgive the remaining balances on your debts without any added fees or penalties.
+They will also report the debt as paid in full to the three credit bureaus.

 Forewarning, debt forgiveness is fairly rare.
 The most common type of debt forgiveness occurs with federal student loan debts.
 However, to qualify, you must be in the military or a public service profession, like nursing or teaching.

-Another form of forgiveness comes in the shape of tax debt forgiveness.
-In this case, you would have to prove you are not legally responsible for the debt, which happens in “Innocent Spouse” cases.
-For example, you may prove your spouse incurred tax debt without your knowledge.
+The other most common form of forgiveness comes in the shape of tax debt forgiveness.
+Usually, it involves proving you are not legally responsible for the debt.
+An example of this is “Innocent Spouse” cases, where you prove your spouse incurred tax debt without your knowledge.

 Discharge it through bankruptcy

-Alternatively, consider opting for a Chapter 13 bankruptcy filing.
-It takes between 36-60 months to complete.
-Chapter 13 bankruptcy sets up a repayment plan that lets you pay back at least a portion of your debts before final discharge.
-And your credit report penalty is shorter at seven years.
+Chapter 13 is another form of bankruptcy that takes between 36-60 months to complete.
+It involves a repayment plan that lets you pay back a portion of your debts before final discharge.
+The credit report penalty is shorter than that of Chapter 7 and only stays on your credit report for seven years.